 Keep in mind that the professors present at your defense have seen hundreds before, and a bit of novelty can go a long way.

 Consider a layered approach to revealing information.
 You can hide additional points inside windows using interactivity and animation effects.
 The addition of tasteful animation effects can also keep your audience more engaged.
-Try adding some moving elements such as the ones found below:

 We hope you’ve come away from this post with a clearer understanding of presentation types and how to best use each one, and most importantly, we hope you leave inspired to impress with your next presentation.